The day-to-day online threats facing the government

 Popular sites that drive a lot of traffic from certain groups – like a local government or political party staff – are often targeted by hackers.
 It’s called a watering hole attack because it mirrors predators waiting for prey when they fetch water.
 Eventually, someone will click through a malicious link and become infected with malware, giving hackers access to their account information and potentially letting them move horizontally through the network.

 IT staff need to make sure their colleagues aren’t accessing compromised websites from their network.
 Setting up a web filtering solution is one way to stay on top of potentially harmful sites.
-The filter constantly updates with sites that have been flagged as compromised or dangerous, and blocks users from accessing them from their network.
+The filter constantly updates with sites that have been flagged as compromised or dangerous and blocks users from accessing them from their network.

 Keeping the work process efficient

-Staff need to focus on their primary role, and online security is often an afterthought.
+Staff needs to focus on their primary role, and online security is often an afterthought.
 Time-stretched government staff need working practices to be as efficient as possible.
 This includes familiarisation and efficiency within their primary applications and platforms, and not having to spend extra time on additional concerns like online safety.

 Secure solutions should fit into current working practices seamlessly.
 This way, staff can work how they choose, without their working patterns leaving the network open to attacks.

 Recent high-profile government cases show us the startling consequences of a successful attack.
-Government organisations can hold millions of people’s data, sensitive political information and more – which can be incredibly costly if they end up in the wrong hands.
+Government organizations can hold millions of people’s data, sensitive political information and more – which can be incredibly costly if they end up in the wrong hands.
 It’s a challenge to secure networks in an industry where staff need to access information at all times, and from multiple devices.
 So our government partners need to find a solution that integrates with how they already work, and with minimal disruption.

 Find more insight on how to secure your network and confidential data against online threats.